Pakistan capital blockaded ahead of opposition protest

 Police sources in Lahore who asked not to be named told AFP more than 200 supporters were detained on public order offences.

-The government and police have said that protestors had been planning to join the march with weapons.
+The government and police have said that protesters had been planning to join the march with weapons.

 One police officer was shot dead during the raids, Punjab Chief Minister Hamza Shahbaz Sharif said.

-But a defiant Khan told reporters in Peshawar he would lead the largest march in Pakistan’s history.
+But a defiant Khan — who claims he was removed by a US-led foreign conspiracy — told reporters in Peshawar he would lead the largest march in Pakistan’s history.

 “I don’t consider it politics but jihad,” Khan said, referring to a term used by Muslims to describe a struggle.